cybardev/cutefetch/README.md

 # cutefetch

-## Cute little sysinfo fetch script for use in screenshots.
+## Tiny coloured fetch script with cute little animals

 > This script works on both Linux and Mac OS systems.
 Enjoy~ :3